Monday to Friday

 Earlier, he had told shareholders that the next stage of his plan would be "essentially scale-up".
 This is likely to involve the supply and production of electric batteries.
 The plan is also likely to focus on construction techniques.
 It will make it easier and cheaper for Tesla to build electric vehicles.

-A broader market targeted by the American manufacturer
+A wider market targeted by the American manufacturer

 Tesla has often topped the sales charts, surpassing 1 million models sold by 2022.
 Now, Elon Musk seems to have decided that the time has come to push for greater accessibility.
 He told analysts: "We've done the engineering for the Cybertruck and the Semi [Tesla's truck], so you can guess what we're working on, which is the next-generation vehicle that will be about half the cost of the Model 3 and Y platform.
 It will be smaller, to be fair, but I think it will soon exceed the production of all our other vehicles combined.".